manig1729/linux-config/README.md

 # Linux config files

-These are my random config files which I store here in case I lose them or change machines
+These are my random config files which I store here in case I lose / break them or change machines

 The programs that use them or they need, in no particular order, are as follows :
 - `vim` : Text editor, run PlugInstall to install the plugins in vimrc